Zhangxf-ccnu/scTSSR/README.md

 ------------------------
 This archive contains
 (1) pkg: subdirectory that contains the R package.

 (2) scTSSR-manual.pdf: reference manual.

+(3) trajectory_analysis: subdirectory that contains scripts for performing cell trajectory inference on the deng dataset (Section 3.5 in the main text).
+You can run the "trajectory analysis.R" file to carry out the experiments.

 The scTSSR package has the following R-package dependencies: SAVER.
 The dependent packages will be automatically installed along with scTSSR.
 You can use the following commands to install scTSSR from GitHub.